berndporr/mobilenet_libtorch/README.md

 and converts its content into the state dict `mobilenet_v2.pt` which can then be loaded into the classifier via `load_weights`.

-Run this demo which classifies a single image, for example this one:
+Then run the classifier on any image file, for example this:
 ```
 ./demo_mobilenet bird.jpg
 ```